LucioD93/RecipesFullStack/README.md

 This starts the application on ``localhost:3000`` which is now reachable in a local browser.

 ### Testing:

 The implementation of the tests are only on the frontend of the application.
+A note on the testing methodology is that is linked to the backend server, so if the data changes the tests may fail.
+To prevent this the tests could use a mock server to return only the data that expected by the tests.

 To run the unit tests run the following commands: